QUEENSLAND-PRODUCED SERIES & FILMS

-Our Finance Program is for screen stories seeking finance so they may head into production or game development.
+With a focus on supporting Queensland producers and/or key creatives, our Screen Finance Fund is for screen stories seeking finance so they may head into production.

-Applications for under $100,000 can be submitted anytime.
-Submissions for projects seeking more than $100,000 must coincide with board dates, listed HERE
+Applications for films/series of $100,000 or less (as production grants) can be submitted anytime.
+Submissions for projects seeking more than $100,000 (as production investments) must coincide with board dates, listed HERE.

-The rights-holding producer/game developer must apply to this program and all projects must have a Queensland producer or line producer attached.
+The rights-holding producer must apply to this program and all projects must have a Queensland producer or line producer attached.

 - Size of the audience